 Increasing Inclusion and Retention in Undergraduate Geology Labs Through Targeted TA Training (2017 – present)

 Our (Megan R.M.
 Brown and myself) have preliminary data from “Characterizing the Accessibility Climate in the Department of Geological Sciences” which shows that teaching assistants (TAs) in our department felt that there was a problem with low enrollment of students with disabilities, agreed in general that some of our labs are not accessible, but reported having little knowledge of how to tackle these issues on their own.
 As a response, we are piloting a program in Fall 2017 to provide additional training and resources to all new TAs.
 We are assessing the effectiveness of our training in AY 17-18, and will be writing up our results for publication soon.

-Teaching Scale and the Hydrologic Cycle Through Story-Telling (2018 – present)
+Teaching the Hydrologic Cycle Through Story-Telling and Game-Based Learning (2018 – present)

 The freshwater hydrologic cycle is an incredibly important concept for majors and non-majors alike to understand.
 However, the freshwater hydrologic cycle spans wide spatial and temporal scales and previous studies have shown that issues of scale are particularly challenging for undergraduates to grasp.
 I am testing whether using story-based games will help improve attitude toward earth science, knowledge about the hydrologic cycle and scale, and the retention of that knowledge.